imrahulr/imrahulr.github.io/_posts/2018-01-11-quora-insincere-question.md

 - Appropriate preprocessing increases the percentage of vocabulary that is present in the embeddings.
 This translates to a corresponding increase in performance of individual models.
 - Averaging GloVe and Paragram embeddings provides a considerable improvement in score as compared to individual ones.
 Also, the use of averaged embedddings rather then concatenated ones reduces the training time.
 - Models with Wiki News embeddings achieved scores comparable to other models.
-- Adding Gaussian Noise after embeddings reduce the overdependence of LSTM on specific irrelevant words.
+- Adding Gaussian Noise after embeddings reduces the overdependence of LSTM on specific irrelevant words.
 - Creating diverse models improves the overall F1 score.
-For example, we can employ different preprocessing, embeddings and learning rate for different models to enhance diversity.
 - Using cylic learning rate scheduler while training allows the model to converge faster.
-This can reduced the training time (by 2-3 epochs).
+This reduces the training time (by 2-3 epochs).
 - The effects of random initialization were dominant in this competition.
 So, fixing this using a particular seed was important.
 - PyTorch is faster than Keras.
 - It is important to find a good validation set which correlates with the test set.